Typhoon Chaba (2004): Northern Mariana Islands and Guam

 Guam suffered less impacts from Chaba than the Northern Mariana Islands, but was still buffeted by tropical storm-force winds.
 At Antonio B. Won Pat International Airport, which had remained closed through the duration of the storm, wind gusts peaked at 109 km/h.
 The same airport documented 329 mm of rain over a three-day period as a result of the typhoon.
 However, the highest wind gust measured in Guam overall was in Apra Harbor, where a station clocked a wind gust at 127 km/h.
 Effects were mostly of minor extent in Guam.
 Despite moderate coastal inundation, beach erosion was minimal, and the heavy rainfall did not cause significant flooding.
 The cost of damage in Guam reached US$25,000.
 Four minor injuries occurred, and no deaths took place as the storm passed near the island.
 However, on August 25, after Chaba had begun moving away from Guam, four people were swept to sea by strong rip currents caused by the departing typhoon.
 Though three of the four were later recovered and treated for injuries, the other person was never found.

 After the storm passed, governor Felix Perez Camacho declared a state of emergency for Guam, allocating US$250,000 in funds towards emergency civil defense, public safety, and health care costs.
 Several executive offices, including the Guam Office and Defense and Homeland Security, were tasked with assessing damage and assisting in repair operations.
 Similarly, governor Juan Babauta of the Northern Mariana Islands requested that U.S. president George W. Bush declare the commonwealth a disaster area in order to receive federal disaster assistance.
 This request for funding was granted six days later.

 Japan

 Typhoon Chaba was a highly destructive and costly storm for Japan.
 Across the nation, 18 people were killed, with 285 injuries; of these 45 were severe and 243 were of minor extent.
-In addition to the fatalities, US$2 billion in damage occurred.
-The resulting insurance payment for the damage equated to US$1.2 billion.
+In addition to the fatalities, the Japanese officials reported a damage of JP¥289 billion (US$2.64 billion).
 A total of 8,627 homes were destroyed, and 46,581 were at least inundated.
 The damage cost made Chaba the costliest typhoon to affect Japan in 2004, only to be surpassed by Typhoon Songda the following month.
 As of 2014, Chaba remains the fourteenth costliest typhoon in Japanese history.